 Luxury and service are de rigueur at a Four Seasons, as are mountain and vineyard views in Napa Valley.
 But here's the detail we like best: The spa will have hammocks perched above geo-thermal pools.
 For maximum steam absorption, of course.
-(Early 2021)
+(Spring 2021)

 Aman New York

 Ever wished you could just move into an Aman hotel forever?
 Now you can.
 Aman's midtown Manhattan hotel (their first in a US city) includes 22 private residences (from one to six bedrooms) with access to outdoor heated pools and Central Park views.
 The three-story spa has a banya (Russian-style sauna), hammam, and hydrotherapy offerings.
 (Spring)

 Santa Fe, New Mexico

 Auberge Resorts Collection took over the former Pulitzer family residences bordering the Santa Fe National Forest, adding a healing arts studio and private bunkhouses ideal for multi-generational families and friend getaways.
 (March)

 The newcomer in the Detroit suburbs mixes handsome design with striking art and decor.
 (March)

 While there's not much to see on the website, its "come for the vibes" message sets a welcoming tone.
 Plus, we just love Charleston.
 (Spring)